thinkful-ei17/jeff-brent-blog-app/README.md

       - `email`: regular text.
 Required.
   - [ ] Add `author_id` foreign key column the stories table that references the authors table.
   > Note, when we delete a story, we **do not** want to delete the associate `author`, so choose the correct `ON DELETE` contraint.
-  - [ ] Add a dummy users to the db and update stories to have authors.
+  - [ ] Add a dummy authors to the db and update stories to have authors.
 - Create a **V2** router file
   - [ ] Create a `/router/stories-router-v2.js` router file
   - [ ] Require the router file in `server.js` and "mount" using `app.use()`